DP WORLD

 REDUCING SCOPE 3 EMISSIONS

-The carbon inset credits are designed to help our customers demonstrate measurable improvements in the carbon intensity of marine container freight activity within their supply chains.
-These additional new carbon credits address the emissions associated with the entire port call of container ships when manoeuvring into London Gateway or Southampton over their ‘last nautical mile’, specifically now also accounting for emissions of the tug and pilot boats, as well as the container terminal operations itself.
+The carbon inset certificates are designed to help our customers demonstrate measurable improvements in the carbon intensity of marine container freight activity within their supply chains.
+These import carbon inset certificates address >90% of the emissions associated with a full port call of container ships when manoeuvring into London Gateway or Southampton over their ‘last nautical mile’, specifically now also accounting for emissions of the tug and pilot boats as well as the container terminal operations itself.

 TRANSPARENT & MEASURABLE